Passing the Alms House you follow Church Street until it intersects with High Street.

 Your one hour Cotswold Villages - Volume 1 Walk ends here beside the River Eye.

-To Purchase this video as a 720p HD Download, click here.
+To Purchase this video as a DVD or as a 720p Download, please click here.

 This 60 minute virtual walk was filmed at an average speed of 3 mph and is accompanied